 ZHONG FU: The first character, zhong, is a flag in the middle of a target or something similar: central, middle, halfway.
 There is a very different other possibility though.
 In her book "China, empire of living symbols", Cecilia Lindqvist has pictures of drums with a pole through the middle (pages 319-310), at the top with ornaments and at the bottom four feet to keep it upright (in picture above: 4).
 On page 324 the character zhong - a picture of a hand drum.
 It was used at festivities or by tradesmen, but especially in battles.
 Everyone focused on the sound and movements of the drum in their center, which told them to advance or retreat.
 It became the symbol for the state, the "middle kingdom".

 The second character, fu, consists of hands (3) grasping a child or small person (2).
 In some characters the child is on a road (5).
-Maybe a bird's claw above its young, one meaning is hatching, but another meaning is loot, the things (or boys) armies grasp.
+Maybe a bird's claw above its young, one meaning is hatching, but a more common meaning is loot, the things (or boys) armies grasp.
 Nowadays for loot the radical 'man' or 'road' is added, but in old characters they had these meanings without the specifying radical.

 FU: to hatch, loan for confidence, sincere, verification.
 Some characters which have fu + a radical have army-related meanings: drumstick, starve.
 But when someone "has fu" he has the quality to inspire trust and confidence.
 Inner truth: an inner quality which inspires.
 See Harmen's article about Fu

 The trigrams: Wind above Lake: